David Thomson today:

 I’m with Thomson on this: the early performances look gauche.
 The Hustler has always been compromised by the hollowness of Fast Eddie’s triumph, one with which we’re never sure director Robert Rossen wants us to sympathize or condemn (there’s a better movie about George C. Scott’s wicked Bert, a Mephisto playing with saps and frauds).
-Also, Newman’s Method straining is most unbecoming; the part has too many Academy Award-worthy moments of exertion.
+Newman’s Method straining is most unbecoming; the part has too many Academy Award-worthy moments of exertion.
 He’s cooler in the much inferior The Color of Money.
-When I want to remember Newman as a great actor, it’s in seriocomic roles in dreck like Absence of Malice, or worthy minor films like Nobody’s Fool or Twilight, or in part requiring delicate maneuverings between the two like Fort Apache, The Bronx or Blaze.
+When I want to remember Newman as a great actor, it’s in seriocomic roles in dreck like Absence of Malice and Blaze, or worthy minor films like Nobody’s Fool or Twilight; or in part requiring delicate maneuverings between the two like Fort Apache, The Bronx.
 Here’s hoping that Jeff Bridges, the contemporary American actor who reminds me most of Newman, can hold his own when he’s seventy.